 Convince Me I can Make a Cat Movie

 I am going to suggest plenty of skills you for you to learn, and warn about one or two of the pitfalls.
 There will be plenty of tips for creatives new to movies so, no matter what your skill level, there is something here to inspire you.
 I believe every pet lover can make the best animal movies – including you.

 Remember that you are not making the big budget and gorgeous Secret Life of Pets.
 Your goal is to make animal movies for friends, family and to impress readers if you have a blog.
 These cat focused tips are also 100% perfect for a dog story movie or a bearded dragon’s latest adventure.

 The Perfect Pet Movie – Your Equipment

-We often suggest using your smartphone.
-Why?
-Because they are what many people will have in their hands on a regular basis.
-If you have a DSLR or even a cool little video camera, then go for it.
-We aim to get everyone making movies.
+Because it is the one thing that people usually have with them most of the time.
+If you have a DSLR or even a cool little video camera, learn it and use it.
+Everyone can be creative in making movies.
 Make a cat movie, a dog movie, an animal movie.
-The world is your creative oyster.

 TOP TIP The best smartphone for filmmakers is the one you have.

 Let’s get this worry out of the way fast.
 Don’t stress about having the latest model telephone.
 The smartphone you have, if it has the capacity to make simple movies, is enough.